 - Protection against accidental loss when removed for maintenance or replacement

 - Fast, secure digital shredding or erasure of devices when disposed of

 Seagate and Cloud Storage

 Seagate is the leader in enterprise storage and, not surprisingly, is also at the heart of the cloud infrastructure.
-Exploiting decades of experience in high-density, large-scale enterprise, institution, government, managed services and co-location environments, Seagate extends that knowledge to public and private cloud environments.
+Leveraging decades of experience in high-density, large-scale enterprise, institutions, government, managed services and co-location environments, Seagate extends that knowledge to public and private cloud environments.
 In addition to industry-leading storage technology, Seagate has decades of experience working with various partners and their respective storage solutions, packaging, chassis and enclosures, testing and verification processes.

 Table 2 shows how and where Seagate enables public and private cloud computing and cloud storage.

 Table 2.
-How Seagate enables the Cloud
+How Seagate Enables the Cloud